exakat/exakat/docs/Rules.rst

 Static methods have to be declared as such (using the static keyword).
 Then, one may call them without instantiating the object.

-PHP 7.0, and more recent versions, yield a deprecated error : 'Non-static method A\:\:B() should not be called statically' .
+PHP 7.0, and more recent versions, yield a deprecated error : ``Non-static method A\:\:B() should not be called statically``.

-PHP 5 and older doesn't check that a method is static or not : at any point, you may call one method statically :
+PHP 5 and older doesn't check that a method is static or not : at any point, the code may call one method statically.

 .. code-block:: php